lynnfaraday/aresmush.com/_root/tutorials/code/create-plugin/cmd-handler.md

 ## Try It Again

 We also need another command to view the traits.
-We'll create another file in the same directory named `traits_cmd.rb`.
+We'll create another file in the same folder named `traits_cmd.rb`.

 > <i class="fa fa-info-circle"></i> **Tip:** It's best practice to store separate commands in separate files for organization and readability.